probablyalexzhu/probablyalexzhu.github.io/content/blog/tutorial-learning-full-stack-project/index.md

 To turn these skills I wanted to learn into a project, I could have worked on a stock project like a to-do list or notes app.
 However, this would a) not be fun because I don’t care about making another notes app, and b) look unimpressive because you could easily copy existing code to make something stock.

-Instead, I thought about what I wanted to make.
-I suck at remembering and deciding what to give people as gifts, so I designed a gift tracker to help people plan and think of gifts to give.
+Instead, I thought about what I wanted to make. **I suck at remembering and deciding what to give people as gifts, so I designed a gift tracker to help people plan and think of gifts to give.** I named the app Giftlax, and its icon is a little Snorlax holding a gift 🥺!
 This idea already exists, but the few apps that execute it are not very notable.

 {{< alert "circle-info" >}}
 **Ultimately, the most crucial thing with project ideas is that you ideate it yourself and create it yourself, even if it already exists in some form.**